Highlighted today: Benefits of Hurricanes, Floods, Tornados, and other Phenomena of Nature

 2. Sing hymns, psalms, and spiritual songs acapella.
 That is, without playing

-of music.
+instruments of music.
 For that is the kind of singing in church commanded in

+the New Testament.
 Ephesians 5:19; Colossians 3:16; 1 Corinthians 14:15; Romans 15:9; James 15:13.
 Spiritual songs by a spiritual church, not of this world.
 John 18:36.
 Keeping in mind that the Old Testament, with its material temple, Levitical priesthood, animal sacrifices, incense offerings, instruments of music, etc., were all nailed to the Cross, taken out of the way, and replaced by the New Testament.
 Colossians 2:16-17; Galatians

 3:10-14, 23-29; 4:21-31; 5:1-6; Hebrews 8:8-13; 9:1-28, and many similar texts.
 Now, under the “new covenant” of Christ, all faithful Christians are “built into a spiritual house to be a holy priesthood, offering spiritual sacrifices acceptable to God.”
 1 Peter 2:5, 9